Back

 No. Businesses that are taxed as C corporations (regardless of how they are taxed for federal purposes) do not have to report changes in their shareholders.
 However, changes of ownership that impact whether a business is required to be part of a combined group must be reported on the combined return by updating the member information stating the date the member left or joined the combined group.

-If the shareholders decide to file as an S corporation, the entity would need to provide to an updated Shareholder Jurisdictional Consent to report any changes at that time.
+If the shareholders decide to file as an S corporation, the entity would need to provide an updated Shareholder Jurisdictional Consent to report any changes at that time.

 1. How does the corporation notify New Jersey that it wants to file a return as a C corporation or an S corporation for privilege periods on or after December 22, 2022?